openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/YourAapsProfile.md

 Too short DIA can lead to low BGs.
 And vice versa.

-If DIA is too short, **AAPS** will calculate too early that your previous bolus is all consumed, and if your **BG** is still high, it will overdeliver in insulin.
+If DIA is too short, **AAPS** will calculate too early that your previous bolus is all consumed, and if your **BG** is still high, it will over-deliver in insulin.
 (Actually, it does not wait that long, but predicts what would happen, and keeps adding insulin).
 This essentially creates ‘insulin stacking’ that **AAPS** is unaware of.
+This is especially noticeable at night, if you see negative IOB with no other explanation than the queue of the last bolus.

 Example of a too-short DIA is a high BG followed by **AAPS** over-correcting and giving a low BG.